micropython/micropython/docs/esp8266/tutorial/repl.rst

 communicating with the UART.

 To access the prompt over USB-serial you need to use a terminal emulator program.
-On Windows TeraTerm is a good choice, on Mac you can use the built-in screen program, and Linux has picocom and minicom.
+On Windows TeraTerm is a good choice, on Mac you can use the built-in ``screen`` program, and Linux has ``picocom`` and ``minicom``.
 Of course, there are many other terminal programs that will work, so pick your favourite!

 For example, on Linux you can try running::